-Student Publications and the students working therein are responsible for the planning, writing, designing, and production of The Lion’s Roar newspaper and Le Souvenir Yearbook, as well as a variety of other media at Southeastern Louisiana University.
+Student Publications is home to the award-winning student newspaper, The Lion’s Roar, and the award-winning student yearbook, Le Souvenir.
+Student journalists working in the office are responsible for the planning, writing, designing, and production of The Lion's Roar newspaper and Le Souvenir yearbook, as well as a variety of other media at Southeastern Louisiana University.
 Student Publications is committed to producing quality media that enhance the University while maintaining a learning-lab environment in which excellent communication skills and sound journalism will be learned and practiced by students.
 Dedicated to upholding the standards of responsible journalism, Student Publications provides the campus community with designated public forums for the expression of ideas and opinions in a free and open environment, and the exchange and dissemination of information.
-These dedicated student-led forums fulfill a role essential to the health of a vibrant university in a democratic society.
+These dedicated student-led forums fulfill a role critically essential to the health of a vibrant university in a democratic society.

 The Office of Career Services (CS) provides job search assistance and career counseling/coaching services to juniors, seniors, graduate students, and alumni.
-CS also provides assistance in locating off-campus part-time employment opportunities in the Northshore area to all classifications of currently enrolled students.
+CS also provides assistance in locating off-campus part-time employment opportunities in the surrounding areas to all classifications of currently enrolled students.